-CARE is an acronym for Committing to Anti-Racism Education.
+CARE stands for Committing to Anti-Racism Education.
 Our goal is to help faculty and staff create culturally competent, inclusive learning environments for students.
-These efforts include anti-racism training for K College faculty, staff, and students, as well as professional development training for faculty.

 CARE Initiatives & Opportunities

 Kalamazoo College has agreed to continue training for faculty and staff relating to diversity, equity, and inclusion (DEI).
 The College conducts the annual summer ERACCE trainings as well as another year with the Freedom Lifted group surrounding Solidarity in Action, Justice at Work for Kalamazoo College.